eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 $ cmake --build .
 ```

 **Note:** You should replace `<install-location>` with the directory under which you like to install Cyclone DDS and `<generator-name>` by one of the ways CMake [generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) offer for generating build files.
 For example, &quot;Visual Studio 15 2017 Win64&quot; target a 64-bit build using Visual Studio 2017, and the `<install-location>` can be under the `build\install` directory.
-With both the `"<generator-name>"` and `"<install-location>"` specified as the example, the command look like:
+With both the `"<generator-name>"` and `"<install-location>"` specified as the example, the command looks like this:
 ```
 $ cmake -G "Visual Studio 15 2017 Win64" -DCMAKE_INSTALL_PREFIX=install ..
 ```